OCA/connector-magento/magentoerpconnect/doc/guides/key_questions.rst

 does not allow to change products in delivery orders.

-We recommend to edit the sales orders in Magento, the connector know how to handle theses changes.
+We recommend to edit the sales orders in Magento, the connector knows how to handle theses changes.

 Tracking and delivery labels
 ============================